THE BEST PYTHON TUTORIALS IN 2019

 - PYTHON TUTORIAL PDF Freie Universität Berlin.

-- PYTHON TUTORIAL PDF (spanish – espanol) Autor: Guido van Rossum Editor: Fred L. Drake, Jr.
+- PYTHON TUTORIAL PDF (Spanish – Espanol) Autor: Guido van Rossum Editor: Fred L. Drake, Jr.

 PYTHON DATA ANALYSIS TUTORIALS

 Data analysis techniques generate useful insights from small and large volumes of data.
-Python, with its strong set of libraries, has become a popular platform to conduct various data analysis and predictive modeling tasks.
+Python, with its strong set of libraries, has become a popular platform to conduct various data analysis and predictive modelling tasks.

-With these python data analysis tutorials, you will learn how to process and manipulate data with Python for complex analysis and modeling.
+With these python data analysis tutorials, you will learn how to process and manipulate data with Python for complex analysis and modelling.
 You will learn data manipulations such as aggregating, concatenating, appending, cleaning, and handling missing values, with NumPy and Pandas.

-Some of these python tutorials cover how to store and retrieve data from various data sources such as SQL and NoSQL, CSV fies, and HDF5.
+Some of these python tutorials cover how to store and retrieve data from various data sources such as SQL and NoSQL, CSV files, and HDF5.
 You will learn how to visualize data using visualization libraries, along with advanced topics such as signal processing, time series, textual data analysis, machine learning, and social media analysis.

 These python tutorials cover a plethora of Python modules, such as matplotlib, statsmodels, scikit-learn, and NLTK.
 It also covers using Python with external environments such as R, Fortran, C/C++, and Boost libraries.